Fat Mike

-Michael John Burkett (born January 31, 1967), known professionally as Fat Mike, is an American musician and producer.
+Michael John Burkett (born January 16, 1967), known professionally as Fat Mike, is an American musician and producer.
 He was the bassist and lead vocalist for the punk rock band NOFX and the cofounder and bassist of the punk rock supergroup cover band Me First and the Gimme Gimmes.
 Burkett started out with his first band False Alarm in 1982.
 He and NOFX rhythm guitarist Eric Melvin were the only band members who remained constant in the band's lineup throughout its existence.
-Burkett is the owner and founder of Fat Wreck Chords.
+Burkett was the owner and founder of Fat Wreck Chords.

+Fat Mike plays bass with a guitar pick.

 Early life and influences

 Fat Mike attended college at San Francisco State University and graduated in 1990 with a bachelor's degree in Social Science and a minor in Human Sexuality.
 According to the book NOFX The Hepatitis Bathtub and Other Stories, Burkett received the moniker "Fat Mike" from "one of the guys from [the band] Subculture".
 He is a Jewish atheist.

 He credits Joe Escalante of the Vandals for introducing him to punk rock when he was 13 at a summer camp.